 The reconsideration decision is typically issued within approximately 90 days of your request.
 This request will be reviewed by the same state agency that reviewed your initial claim, so it is not unusual for your claim to be denied, once again.
 When you receive a “Notice of Reconsideration” from the SSA, it will state whether or not your claim has been denied.
 If you have been denied, your notification will state that if you disagree with this decision, you may appeal by requesting a hearing in front of an Administrative Law Judge.

 Request a Hearing with an Administrative Law Judge: Within 60 days from the “Request for Reconsideration” has been denied, you must request a hearing in front of an Administrative Law Judge (ALJ).
 Complete and sign the “Request a Hearing by an Administrative Law Judge, Form HA-501” (and all other required forms) and submit them to your local Social Security Administration office.
 You can download the request for a hearing form and any other forms on the SSA website or call the SSA at 1-800-772-1213.
-If you desire legal representation in preparing your request for reconsideration, contact Attorney Scott D. Lewis.
+If you desire legal representation in preparing your request for a hearing, contact Attorney Scott D. Lewis.

 It is important for you to stay within these deadlines or the SSA may force you to start the initial application process over, again.
 At this point, your claim will leave the State agency level and will be handled by the Social Security Administration.
 An ALJ is not bound to prior decisions regarding your claim.
 Be patient, it may be a lengthy process to be scheduled for a hearing.
 In the meantime, it is often recommended that you retain a Social Security Disability Attorney to help prepare for your hearing.